srvk/DiViMe/docs/source/troubleshoot.md

 ## Problems with some of the Tools
 ### LDC SAD, OpenSmile, DiarTK

-If ldc_sad, OpenSmile, DiarTK don't seem to work after vagrant up, first, please check that you indeed have the htk archive in your folder.
+If ldcSad, OpenSmile, DiarTK don't seem to work after vagrant up, first, please check that you indeed have the htk archive in your folder.
 If you don't, please put it there and launch:
 ```
 vagrant up --provision
 ```
-This step will install HTK inside the VM, which is used by several tools including ldc_sad.
+This step will install HTK inside the VM, which is used by several tools including ldcSad.

 ### Noisemes
-If you use the noisemes_sad or the noisemes_full tool, one problem you may encounter is that it doesn't treat all of your files and gives you an error that looks like this:
+If you use the noisemesSad or the noisemes_full tool, one problem you may encounter is that it doesn't treat all of your files and gives you an error that looks like this:
 ```
 Traceback (most recent call last):
   File "SSSF/code/predict/1-confidence-vm5.py", line 59, in <module>